-- Students are our first priority. - Staff are essential to the health and well-being of our organization. - We value open and honest communication. - We embrace collaboration and shared decision-making. - We promote creativity and innovation. - ALL students can learn and be successful. - We lead and act with integrity, fostering respect for all by ensuring the acceptance, inclusion, and celebration of our community members. - Students, family, and community are valued partners for success. - We ensure a safe, supportive learning and work environment. - We all impact the educational process and are dedicated to perform at the highest possible levels.
+- Students are our first priority. - We value open and honest communication. - We embrace collaboration and shared decision-making. - We promote creativity and innovation. - All students can learn and be successful. - We all lead by example. - We act with integrity, fostering respect for all. - Students, family and community are valued partners for success. - We ensure a safe, supportive learning and work environment. - We all impact the educational process and are dedicated to perform at the highest possible levels.
+Teachers, administrators, parents, employers and our community share the responsibility for helping students learn.